-They want their AI to be able to recognize international A2P SMS traffic and terminate it accordingly, avoiding grey routes, and to identify and block spam.
+They want their AI to be able to recognise international A2P SMS traffic and terminate it accordingly, avoiding grey routes, and to identify and block spam.
 (In our previous article we discussed how machine learning can allow a machine to do this in a proactive manner, learning what spam looks like and blocking it or flagging it for review.)

 So, NLP for operators focuses instead on the business of identifying patterns in the messages; having an AI try to understand the content of messages would be a waste of effort, as well as intrusive.

-The approach is simply to sort messages based on patterns found in the data (the text); patterns discovered through analyzing the structure of their content, not the meaning.
+The approach is simply to sort messages based on patterns found in the data (the text); patterns discovered through analysing the structure of their content, not the meaning.
 Consequently, semantic analysis is given less weight in the decision-making process, as are certain forms of syntactic analysis like parsing.

 How it works